aerospike/aerospike-client-nodejs/docs/query.md

 ##ScanBackground

-To do full scan of Aerospike database and apply an UDF through a background job,
-the `Query` object has to be instantiated and background scan does not return any data.
+To do full scan of Aerospike database and apply an UDF on each record in Aerospike database through a background job,the `Query` object has to be instantiated.
+The background scan does not return any data.
 Query on execution returns a stream object, which emits 'error' and 'end' events.
+The UDF used by scan background job must already be registered in the system.
 'errror' is emitted in an event of error.
 'end'  signifies that a scan background job has been fired successfully..